Marcus-Mainali/YouTube-Clone/README.md

 # YouTube-Clone
-In the process of learning and practicing I tried to make YouTube Home Page.
+In the process of learning and practicing HTML & css I tried to make YouTube Home Page.